 Study with us

-Alongside children’s literature, Jonathan is interested in interdisciplinary dialogues between literature, media, music, science, and theology.
+In addition to children’s literature, Jonathan is interested in interdisciplinary dialogues between literature, media, music, science, and theology.
 He has published broadly, including on transgressive creation in Shelley’s Frankenstein, bibliographical anomaly in Tennyson’s English Idyls, and Christological imaging in Tolkien’s Middle-earth mythos.

 In addition to academic work, Jonathan is committed to widening participation in higher education and is the University’s Area Link representative to his native South Wales.
-From 2013 to 2015, he was seconded to Welsh Government to co-lead the research and policy implementation which gave rise to Wales’ Seren Network, to which he still regularly contributes.
+From 2013 to 2015, he was seconded to the Welsh Government to co-lead the research and policy implementation which gave rise to Wales’ Seren Network, to which he still regularly contributes.